 Full disclosure: I wrote this and a few other posts (some from 2017) and have kept them in my draft without publishing, yes there are others.

-- At minimum will there be (similar to the policy of nuclear deterrence) a call for community-development beyond just capitalistic industrialization that allows localized communities be geographically sufficient (on essentials like healthcare and health equipment manufacturing, food and essential material supply and logistics, continuous and uninterrupted education of our children & adults) in the advent of another epidemic?
+- At a minimum will there be (similar to the policy of nuclear deterrence) a call for community development beyond just capitalistic industrialization that allows localized communities to be geographically sufficient (on essentials like healthcare and health equipment manufacturing, food and essential material supply, and logistics, continuous and uninterrupted education of our children & adults) in the advent of another epidemic?

 I dunno.
-I can not only hope, pray and be part of the movement for better; I can let you in on my thoughts and click “publish”.
+I can not only hope, but also pray and be part of the movement for the better; I can let you in on my thoughts and click “publish”.
 Enjoy.

 All the while Africa is the United States’ 3rd largest trading partner globally with AGOA?

 For us millennials, there is a conscious awakening of sorts happening: expressed earlier on in waves of political activism (Arab Spring year ago & South Sudan uprisings recently as examples); social equality & the willingness to tackle patriarchy head-on with the #MeToo movement & the intent to challenge white privilege; especially in the privileged of academia with the adamant exploration of decolonized curriculum for African kids.
 This needs to be channeled into economic empowerment.